brandonrjguth/Calculator/README.md

 A calculator web application built with HTML, CSS (Flexbox), and JavaScript.

 ## Description
-FlexCalc is a sleek, responsive calculator web application.
-Built using HTML, CSS with Flexbox for layout, and JavaScript for functionality, this project demonstrates proficiency in front-end web development and complex arithmetic operations.
+This calculator isbuilt using HTML, CSS with Flexbox for layout, and JavaScript for functionality, this project demonstrates proficiency in front-end web development and complex arithmetic operations.

 ## Features
 - Responsive design using Flexbox